 Love comes from him; in order to really show unconditional love to others, you need to know his love yourself.

 Knowing the love God has for you will allow you to follow him and walk with him to love others as shown in the Bible.
 He demonstrated how to love people well.

 The power of God’s love can flow through you in remarkable ways: to bring others to him, and allow them to experience him.
 This gives them the best gift—him.

-If you want to love others effectively then you must know what the Bible says.
+If you want to love others effectively and experience the benefits of loving one another, then you must know what the Bible says.
 God’s love is the best love to give others.
 It is the real love they want—but you can only give it when you allow Jesus to live through you and know his word.

 How to love others according to the Bible

 Jesus commands many times in the Bible to “Love each other as I have loved you” (John 13:34, John 15:12, etc.) Jesus lived in this manner and sacrificed his whole life to demonstrate this.